 Kyna Hamill is a writer and educator in the Boston area.
-She is the Assistant Director of Boston University’s Core Curriculum and a Senior Lecturer in dramatic literature in BU’s School of Theatre.
-She served as the lead scholar at the New Repertory Theatre in Watertown and moderated the 2016/17 Spotlight Symposium series.
+She is the Director of Boston University’s Core Curriculum (CAS) and teaches courses on literary foundations, pre-modern theatre, and American Minstrelsy.

 Kyna is known for her research on the minstrel history of the Christmas classic “Jingle Bells”.
-She has been featured in the Boston Globe, NPR Sunday Weekend Edition, Howlround’s Theatre History Podcast, BU Today and CBC Radio Canada (starts at 16:00) .
 Her article in Theatre Survey closely traces the song’s roots on Boston and New York minstrel stages in the middle of the nineteenth century.
+Her research has been featured in the Guardian, the Boston Globe, NPR Sunday Weekend Edition, Boston.com, Howlround’s Theatre History Podcast, BU Today, and CBC Radio Canada (starts at 16:00) .
+You can hear the most recent interview with Kyna on the popular Christmas Past podcast.

 Blood is Ancient, Blood is In – Howlround.com